 - Books can be scholarly or popular, so consider what type of information you need when selecting books for review.

-- Books can be found in catalogs such as Mirlyn (the UM Library catalog) and Worldcat, a union catalog containing millions of records cataloged by OCLC member libraries.
+- Books can be found in catalogs such as the U-M Library catalog and Worldcat, a union catalog containing millions of records cataloged by OCLC member libraries.

 - Catalogs can be searched by author name, titles words or phrases, Library of Congress Subject Headings, Keywords, ISBN numbers, and other identifiers.